-Seaham, as distinct from the 19th century town of Seaham Harbour to its south dates back to Anglo-Saxon times and is the most north-easterly place (by definition of modern boundaries) in the County of Durham.
-Ryhope village across Ryhope Dene to the north is within the City of Sunderland, a separate county.
+Seaham, as distinct from the nineteenth century town of Seaham Harbour to its south dates back to Anglo-Saxon times and is the most north-easterly place (by definition of modern boundaries) in the County of Durham.
+Ryhope village across Ryhope Dene to the north is within the City of Sunderland, now a separate county.

 Seaham simply means ‘homestead by the sea’ and its Anglo-Saxon credentials are confirmed by the lovely little cliff-top church of St Mary which has a nave dating back to the seventh century.
 It has been compared to the Anglo-Saxon church at Escomb near Bishop Auckland and like Escomb was possibly built using Roman stones.

 A Roman signal station is thought to have stood hereabouts as one of a series along the Durham coast and Roman coins have been found in the vicinity that seem to support this view.
 In 1997 a cemetery was excavated close to the church which proved to be an Anglo-Saxon burial ground.
 In fact the first actual mention of Seaham was during the Anglo-Saxon era in 933AD when it was given to the Community of St Cuthbert at Chester-le-Steet only two years before that community moved to Durham.